Floor & Decor Launches the Gra - GuruFocus.com

-Floor+%26amp%3B+Decor (NYSE: FND) a leading specialty retailer of hard-surface flooring, will expand its nationwide footprint when it opens the doors to its newest location in Tomball, Texas on October 28, 2022.
-This opening marks the 11th warehouse store in the Houston market.
-The Floor & Decor warehouse store and design center will open with a team of about 50 full-time and part-time associates led by Jeff Nuzbach, the new store’s Chief Executive Merchant.
+Floor+%26amp%3B+Decor (NYSE: FND) a leading specialty retailer of hard-surface flooring, will expand its nationwide footprint when it opens the doors to its newest location in Bellingham, Massachusetts on November 7, 2022.
+The Floor & Decor warehouse store and design center will open with a team of about 50 full-time and part-time associates led by Colby Ormand, the new store’s Chief Executive Merchant.

-“Floor & Decor is thrilled to open our doors in Tomball,” said Nuzbach.
-“We are excited to introduce both Professional customers, as well as Homeowners, to our one-stop solution for their flooring needs with an extensive selection of in-stock, trend-right flooring options.
+“Floor & Decor is thrilled to open our doors in Bellingham,” said Ormand.
+“We are excited to introduce both Professional customers and Homeowners to our one-stop solution for their flooring needs with an extensive selection of in-stock, trend-right flooring options.
 We offer unmatched service and quality flooring at unbeatable prices.
 With our free design services, we look forward to helping every customer turn their vision into reality.”

 $5,000 Floor Makeover Sweepstakes

-The Tomball Floor & Decor store will be giving away a $5,000 Floor Makeover as part of its grand opening festivities.
-Starting on October 28, customers will have the chance to register to win a $5,000 gift card from Floor & Decor.
-Interested parties can register online at www.floormakeoverTomball.com.
-Registration ends on November 17, 2022.
+The Bellingham Floor & Decor store will be giving away a $5,000 Floor Makeover as part of its grand opening festivities.
+Starting on November 7, 2022, customers will have the chance to register to win a $5,000 gift card from Floor & Decor.
+Interested parties can register online at www.floormakeoverbellingham.com.
+Registration ends on December 6, 2022.

 Calling All Pros

-Floor & Decor welcomes its valued builders, contractors, architects, designers, remodelers, flooring installers and realtors to visit the new location in the Texas market.
-Pros are invited to text TOMBALL to 26786 to schedule a personal tour of the new store.
-Those scheduling tours from October 3, 2022 through November 2, 2022 will be able to register to win a Chevy Silverado Truck and other great prizes like an iPad, Nintendo Switch, Yeti Cooler, GoPro Hero and so much more!
-During the tour, visitors will get to meet the PRO Services Team and learn about Floor & Decor’s products and services.
+Floor & Decor welcomes its valued builders, contractors, architects, designers, remodelers, flooring installers and realtors to visit the new location in the Boston market.
+Pros are invited to text BELLINGHAM to 26786 to schedule a personal tour of the new store.
+Those scheduling tours now thru December 7, 2022 will be able to register to win a Chevy Silverado Truck and other great prizes like an iPad, Floor & Decor gift cards, YETI Cooler, GoPro and so much more!
+During the tour, visitors will get to meet the PRO Services Team and learn about Floor & Decor’s products and services

 About Floor & Decor: Founded in 2000, Atlanta-based Floor & Decor is a leading high-growth specialty retailer of hard-surface flooring, operating 174 warehouse-format stores and five design studios across 34 states as of June 30, 2022.
 The stores offer homeowners and professionals the industry’s broadest in-stock selection of tile, natural wood, natural stone, laminate and luxury vinyl plank, under one roof.
 In addition, Floor & Decor stocks the necessary tools, decorative materials, wall tile, and related accessories for hard-surface flooring projects.
 Stores carry over 1 million square feet of in-stock flooring and offer free design services, as well as a dedicated pro sales team.
 The company directly sources products from manufacturers around the globe, which enables it to bring the world’s best and most innovative flooring trends to its customers, at everyday low prices.
 Floor & Decor has locations nationwide, but each store is bolstered by a local focus that creates a store experience and mix of products that meet the needs of each market served.